AhmadyZahran/restaurant/README.md

-when the user clicks on the edit button it  take it to another page with a form that contains the food information with the ability to edit all the information when the user clicks one the delete button the food deleted from the menu The Database : create a database and a table to store the food information the table should have these columns ( id , name , ingredients , image.price )
+when the user clicks on the edit button it  take it to another page with a form that contains the food information with the ability to edit all the information when the user clicks one the delete button the food deleted from the menu The Database : create a database and a table to store the food information the table should have these columns ( id , name , ingredients , image , price ).